motifmarkets/exposition/README.md

 * Displaying Stock information (Open, High, Low, Close, Last Price, etc)
 * Displaying account Holdings information (Holding Quantity, Average Price, etc)
 * Issuing stock trades
-* Data provided is for **demonstraion purposes only**.
+* Data provided is for **demonstration purposes only**.
 There is no correlation to any active markets.

 ## Usage